BunsenMcDubbs/learning-haskell/README.md

 shelf and ready to go.
 Both seem to be go-to resources for learning Haskell.
 [This StackOverflow post](https://stackoverflow.com/questions/1012573/getting-started-with-haskell)
 is also amazing and I'll be using that as well.

+Poking around the internet has also led me to Bartosz Milewski's amazing blog post series (and in progress book) *[Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)*.
+The Javascript code in `fakehaskell` are my implementations of topics covered in those blog posts.

 As you can see, the theme is functional and hopefully the code is as well.